Welcome to KERN SEGAL & MURRAY

 Kern Segal & Murray was founded in 1974 by Lawrence E. Kern and since that time has been called upon by insurance companies, corporations, municipalities and other quasi governmental entities for its expertise in the defense of high exposure personal injury claims, warranty of habitability claims, employment, multi party/class action defense in commercial and product liability actions, fraudulent claims, AVMA, ADA, and construction defect litigation.
 In recent years, the firm has expanded to represent consumers on a selective basis for personal injuries.
 The firm continues to be recognized as one of the top litigation firms in the State, most recently by U.S. News and World Report as one of the best firms in 2023.

-We currently have offices in Daly City and Long Beach California
+We currently have offices in Daly City and Long Beach California as well as Las Vegas Nevada.

 Our Practice Areas